xishansnow/BayesianModelingandComputationInPython/markdown/chp_06.md

 ### Bayesian Structural Time Series

-A linear Gaussian state space representation of a time series model has another advantage that it is easily extendable, especially with other linear Gaussian state space models.
+A linear Gaussian state space representation of a time series model has another advantage that it is easily extendable with other linear Gaussian state space models.
 To combine two models, we follow the same idea of concatenating two normal random variables in the latent space.
 We generate a block diagonal matrix using the 2 covariance